 Networking – How to create my marketing people – part 1

-Networking consistently increases in its importance for a business today.
-This is an inseparable part of a business' marketing efforts, starting from professional conferences, to attending different events and including networking organizations that meet on a weekly basis.
+Networking consistently increases in importance for a business today.
+This is an inseparable part of a business's marketing efforts, starting from professional conferences, to attending different events and including networking organizations that meet on a weekly basis.

 What networking provides: